DataDog/datadog-operator/docs/datadog_agent_profiles.md

 ```

 The DAP spec has two main sections:
 * `profileAffinity` is used to target a subset of nodes.
-It acccepts a list of [NodeSelectorRequirements](https://pkg.go.dev/k8s.io/api/core/v1#NodeSelectorRequirement).
+It accepts a list of [NodeSelectorRequirements](https://pkg.go.dev/k8s.io/api/core/v1#NodeSelectorRequirement).
 * `config` defines the configuration to override in the DDA.
-It follows the configuration formatting of the operator's [DatadogAgentSpec](https://github.com/DataDog/datadog-operator/blob/98276c56ad824f81be6f75128d230d2c4eda4c0b/apis/datadoghq/v2alpha1/datadogagent_types.go#L28).
+It follows the configuration formatting of the Operator's [DatadogAgentSpec](https://github.com/DataDog/datadog-operator/blob/98276c56ad824f81be6f75128d230d2c4eda4c0b/apis/datadoghq/v2alpha1/datadogagent_types.go#L28).

-When a DAP is applied, the operator creates a new DaemonSet for that profile using the name format `datadog-agent-with-profile-<namespace>-<name>`.
-Even if the operator is configured to use ExtendedDaemonSets, it will still create DaemonSets for any DAPs.
+When a DAP is applied, the Operator creates a new DaemonSet for that profile using the name format `datadog-agent-with-profile-<namespace>-<name>`.
+Even if the Operator is configured to use ExtendedDaemonSets, it will still create DaemonSets for any DAPs.
 It will also create a DaemonSet (or an ExtendedDaemonSet, if enabled) for a default profile.
-The default profile uses the same naming pattern that the DDA uses for node agents and applies to all nodes that are not targetted by a DAP.
+The default profile uses the same naming pattern that the DDA uses for node agents and applies to all nodes that are not targeted by a DAP.

 ```console
 $ kubectl get ds